MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/attestation-signing-a-kernel-driver-for-public-release.md

 This topic describes how to sign a driver using attestation signing.

-> [Important]
+> [!IMPORTANT]
 > You must still use [Hardware Dev Center (Sysdev)](dashboard-services.md) to sign a driver using attestation signing until driver signing is available through the new Windows Hardware Dev Center dashboard.

-> [Note]
+> [!NOTE]
 > Attestation signing has the following properties.
   -   Attestation signing supports Windows 10 Desktop kernel mode and user mode drivers.
 Although user mode drivers do not need to be signed by Microsoft for Windows 10, the same attestation process can be used for both user and kernel mode drivers.
   -   Attestation signing requires the use of an EV Certificate to submit the driver to the Hardware Dev Center (Sysdev) dashboard.
   -   An attestation signed driver will only work for Windows 10 Desktop.
 It will not work for other versions of Windows, such as Windows Server 2016,Windows 8.1, or Windows 7.
   -   Attestation signing requires driver folder names to be less than 40 characters, and to contain no special characters

 ## <span id="Attestation_Signing_a_Kernel_Mode_Driver"></span><span id="attestation_signing_a_kernel_mode_driver"></span><span id="ATTESTATION_SIGNING_A_KERNEL_MODE_DRIVER"></span>Attestation Signing a Kernel Mode Driver